Salt Lake County issues state of emergency in preparation for future coronavirus cases

 “This proclamation does not mean we are currently experiencing an emergency,” Mayor Wilson said in a statement Friday.
 “It means that we are now in a formal state of preparedness that allows us to utilize resources we expect will be necessary when we encounter the first case of coronavirus transmitted locally.”

 Wilson’s declaration comes just hours behind one from Governor Gary Herbert.
-State officials said while no one in Utah has yet tested positive for COVID-19, issuing this order now allows our state and communities to access additional funding and resources that will be instrumental in helping prepare to slow the spread of coronavirus.
+State officials said issuing this order now allows the state and communities to access additional funding and resources that will be instrumental in helping prepare to slow the spread of coronavirus.

 Mayor Wilson established unified command at Salt Lake County to ensure all county departments and divisions are prepared to respond appropriately and effectively if COVID-19 begins to spread in our community.